Magnificent Japan: Part 3

 Outline of the Trip

 Tokyo’s Narita Airport would be our entry point into Japan, but we decided to immediately head away from the capital.
 Our logic was simple: we would arrive shortly before the Tokyo Marathon, and we wanted to avoid those crowds.
-Instead, we decided to head to the western edge of Japan and work our way back to Tokyo at the end of our vacation.
+Instead, we would head to the western edge of Japan and work our way back to Tokyo at the end of our vacation.
 A bonus for Deborah was the chance to fly on Peach, one of Japan’s domestic carriers.
-We overnighted at the airport and caught an early flight the next morning, which was terrific.
+We overnighted near the airport and caught an early flight the next morning, which was terrific.
 Our destination?
 Fukuoka!

 Fukuoka: Gateway to Asia